taskcluster/taskgraph/docs/reference/optimization-strategies.rst

 Given a list of index paths, this strategy will replace the target task with the first one that exists.

+In order for the indexed task to be considered for replacement, it must:

+1. Exist.
+2. Not have a ``state`` of ``failed`` or ``exception``.
+3. Not expire before the earliest deadline of all tasks depending on it.

 Example:

 .. code-block:: yaml